 Ideally, QA should be involved in every stage of the development process.
 This isn’t always possible given time and resource constraints but it’s a good goal to aim for.

-We start with looking at the documentation at the beginning of a project, including technical specifications, user stories and wireframes, making sure they’re complete enough to use as a test reference later on.
-Once development starts, we’ll try to test every aspect of the product.
+This starts with looking at the documentation at the beginning of a project, including technical specifications, user stories and wireframes, making sure they’re complete enough to use as a test reference later on.
+Once development starts, try to test every aspect of the product.
 This could be the verification of new features or something much more specific, such as the connection to the database and rounds of data migration checking.
 Usually though, it’s anything & everything.

 We can also test any documents produced at the end of a project for the user, whether this is online help, manuals, or FAQs.
 And of course the site should be tested again once it’s live, to see how a user will experience it in a more general sense.